Trey Thompkins: Real Madrid (2015–2022)

 On August 26, 2015, Thompkins signed a one-year deal with the Spanish team Real Madrid.
 On July 16, 2016, Thompkins signed a two-year contract extension with Real Madrid.

 In May 2018, Real Madrid won the 2017–18 EuroLeague championship, after defeating Fenerbahçe Doğuş in the final game with 85–80.
 Over 28 EuroLeague games, Thompkins averaged 9.5 points, 5.1 rebounds and 1.1 assists per game.

 On July 6, 2018, Thompkins re-signed a two-year deal with the Spanish team Real Madrid.

 On March 12, 2020, Thompkins tested positive for SARS-CoV-2, the virus responsible for the COVID-19 pandemic.
 He was the first professional basketball player in Europe to be diagnosed with the virus.

 On June 9, 2020, Thompkins signed a three-year extension with the team.

 On June 27, 2022, Thompkins officially parted ways with the club after seven seasons.

 Zenit (2022–2023)

 On July 13, 2022, he has signed with Zenit Saint Petersburg of the VTB United League.

 Crvena zvezda (2024)

 On February 7, 2024, Thompkins signed a contract with Crvena zvezda of the Basketball League of Serbia, the Adriatic League and the EuroLeague, and he won Basketball League of Serbia and the Adriatic League.

 Formosa Dreamers (2025–present)

 On August 5, 2025, Thompkins signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).

+On July 2, 2026, Thompkins re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).